This roasted chestnut and rocket pesto provides an interesting pungent twist and is a cheaper alternative to the traditional pesto Genovese.

 Pesto is such a versatile sauce which can be used in so many recipes.
 Most people will know the traditional version, ‘pesto alla genovese’ with pine nuts, basil, garlic, olive oil and parmesan cheese.
 However, pesto can also be made with a variety of green herbs and different types of nuts.
 Furthermore, homemade pesto is so easy and fast to prepare and tastes so much better than the pesto you buy ready made.

 - Roasted chestnuts: Pesto is traditionally made with pine nuts.
 In other recipes you may find variations with walnuts, almonds, brazil nuts or pecans.
 Since I really love eating roasted chestnuts (in Autumn) I came up with the idea to use them in a pesto.
 And it turned out really delicious.
-I would advice roasting the chestnuts before using them in the pesto, since it brings out the rich sweet taste of the nut.
+I would advise roasting the chestnuts before using them in the pesto, since it brings out the rich sweet taste of the nut.

 - Parmesan cheese: I have used parmesan cheese in this recipe.
 However, other cheeses like Grana Padano or Pecorino can be used as well.

 - Rocket leaves (or Arugula leaves): Rocket leaves have a beautiful pungent and peppery taste which provides a great twist to the more known basil pesto.
-If the flavour is too strong to your liking, a mix of an equal quantity of basil and rocket leaves can be used.
+If the flavor is too strong to your liking, a mix of an equal quantity of basil and rocket leaves can be used.

-How to make a pesto
+How to make chestnut pesto

 I like pesto to still have a bit of a bite and a more coarse texture.
 In order not to make it too liquid I use a food chopper to blend.
 If you like a smoother consistency, feel free to use a blender or food processor and give it a good mix.
 To get a less smooth consistency with a food processor, just give it some pulses instead of blending, to control the texture.